A program of the Lawrence Hall of Science that seeks to increase ocean literacy through informal and formal education initiatives

 What is the Ocean Literacy Framework?

-The Ocean Literacy Framework is comprised of two consensus documents:
+The Ocean Literacy Framework comprises:

 Development of the Ocean Literacy Framework was a collaborative effort involving scientists and educators in the ocean sciences education community, where MARE has held a leadership role from the beginning.